bluecraank/cesma-on-premise/README.md

 - Get VLANs from switch
 - Get Trunks from switch
 - Upload Pubkeys for SSH
-- Show Live Data from switch
+- Show Live Data from
+- Update untagged VLANs
+- Sync VLANs (Create and Sync Name)
 - Wildcards in execution commands
 - Execute commands
 - Logging changes, executions and more